isomerpages/iras-onestoppayroll/_about/FAQs.md

 <li>
 <p><strong>Will there be support and resources available to assist businesses in transitioning to the One-Stop Payroll initiative? </strong>
 <br>Yes, comprehensive support and resources will be provided to assist businesses
 in transitioning to the One-Stop Payroll platform.
-This may include training materials, user guides, and dedicated support channels to address any queries or challenges encountered during the transition.
-The aim is to facilitate a smooth and seamless transition for businesses and employers.
+This will include training materials, user guides, and dedicated support channels to address any queries or challenges encountered during the transition.
+The aim is to facilitate a smooth and seamless transition for software developers, businesses and employers.
 <br>
 </p>
 </li>